golang/website/_content/blog/goroutine-leak-profiles.md

 	(transitively) by the marking roots, and "marks" them as usable memory.
 	Even though we do not modify this phase directly, the changes in step 1. ensure that the GC only marks memory referenced by maybe-runnable goroutines.
-3. The marking phase is finalized by checking for more maybe-runable goroutines.
+3. The marking phase is finalized by checking for more maybe-runnable goroutines.
 	These are goroutines that are blocked by at least one concurrency primitive that has been marked in step 2.
 All newly discovered maybe-runnable goroutines are added as mark roots, in which case, the GC resumes the marking phase.